The Communication Guide For Leaders Who Aren’t Sure What’s Coming Next

 Leaders stay silent in times of uncertainty for plenty of seemingly good reasons.
 Maybe there are legal considerations that are out of their hands, for instance.
 But they often keep quiet at the wrong times and for the wrong reasons, too.

-Maybe you assume that that you’ve explained your intentions well enough for employees to connect the dots.
+Maybe you assume that you’ve explained your intentions well enough for employees to connect the dots.
 Maybe you just trust that they’ll trust you, worrying that admitting your own uncertainty may compromise that trust.

 In any of those cases, you’d be wrong.